AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Rectangle+hasRoundedCorners"></a>

 ### rectangle.hasRoundedCorners : <code>boolean</code>
-True if any of the Rectangle's four corners is rounded off (corner radius > 0).
+True if any of the Rectangle's four corners is rounded (corner radius > 0).

 **Kind**: instance property of [<code>Rectangle</code>](#Rectangle)
 **Read only**: true